 If you're a prospective birth mother considering adoption, you can connect to one of our experienced professionals today by clicking here.
 You can also get a complete guide to the adoption process here.

 For our amazing adoptive families, here are some of the common reasons to adopt a child today:

 1. Due to infertility, some couples cannot have a biological child.

 This is one of the most common reasons that prospective parents choose adoption.
 In many cases, they have tried to have a child the natural way and struggled through months and even years of infertility treatments that have ultimately failed.
 So, they decide to pursue adoption as a different way to become parents.

 2. Some women are facing medical conditions that make it dangerous to carry a pregnancy.

-In addition to infertility, some women have conditions that make a pregnancy impossible or ill-advised.
-Whether it’s a condition that they’ve been aware of since they were young, or something they developed during a previous pregnancy, these conditions could endanger her life, and so she turns to adoption as a way to become a mother.
+In addition to infertility, some women have conditions that make pregnancy impossible or ill-advised.
+Whether it’s a condition that she’s been aware of since she was young or something she developed during a previous pregnancy, these conditions could endanger her life, and so she chooses adoption as a way to become a mother.

 3. They don’t want to pass down genetic disorders or diseases.

 In other cases, some couples may be fully capable of conceiving and having a healthy pregnancy, but they’re worried about their child being born with genetic diseases.
 Some parents with disorders or diseases know that there is a high chance of passing them along to their child, so they choose to adopt instead.